ProteusLLP/proteusllp-optimisation-package/pop/README.md

-# Optimizer Package Documentation
+# POP Package Documentation

-The `optimizer` package provides a domain-agnostic, metric-centric optimization framework built on top of PAL (Proteus Analytics Library).
+The `pop` package provides a domain-agnostic, metric-centric optimization framework built on top of PAL (Proteus Analytics Library).
 It enables portfolio optimization, risk analysis, and any stochastic optimization problem using a clean, type-safe API.

 ## 📦 Package Overview